Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Introduction

 \section{Introduction}

-Trust underlies cooperation in every human society \citep{fukuyama1995trust,botsman2017can}, and hence has been called ``the glue of healthy societies and the grease of economic productivity'' \citep{wef:2020:a}.
-This implies that the Artificial Intelligence (AI) agents of the future will also need the capability to build trust, in order to cooperate effectively both with each other and with people \citep{dafoe_cooperative_2021,hammond2025multiagentrisksadvancedai}.
-But this raises a fundamental question: what exactly is the individual benefit of trusting another agent?
-By trusting another, an agent exposes itself to risk \citep{Luhmann:1979:a} -- the risk that the other agent might not act in an honest and reliable way.
+Trust underlies cooperation in every human society \cite{fukuyama1995trust,botsman2017can}, and hence has been called ``the glue of healthy societies and the grease of economic productivity'' \cite{wef:2020:a}.
+This implies that the Artificial Intelligence (AI) agents of the future will also need the capability to build trust, to effectively cooperate \cite{perc_statistical_2017,capraro_mathematical_2021,battiston_higher-order_2025} with each other and with humans \cite{dafoe_cooperative_2021,hammond_multi-agent_2025}.
+However, this raises a fundamental question: what is the individual adaptive benefit of trusting another agent?
+By trusting another, an agent exposes itself to risk \cite{Luhmann:1979:a} -- the risk that the other agent might not act in an honest and reliable way.